Brazy4L/brazy.one/src/pages/blog/how-to-manage-and-preload-local-fonts-with-tailwind-in-astro.md

 ## [Downloading Assets](#downloading-assets)

 First, we got to grab a font.
-The most convenient way I've discovered is through [google-webfonts-helper](https://gwfh.mranftl.com/fonts).
+The most convenient way I've discovered is through <a href="https://gwfh.mranftl.com/fonts" target="_blank" rel="noopener">google-webfonts-helper</a>.
 Go there and download a font that you want.
 We are going to be using Open Sans as an example.
 Specifically the one with a <mark>.woff2</mark> extension.
 Because it is the most compressed format with a wide support.

 Create a <mark>fonts</mark> folder in your <mark>public</mark> directory.
 Extract your font there.